tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Transfers.md

   - Peru: 10,00 PEN + IGV (Peru),
   - Argentina: $ 10,00 ARS+ IVA (Argentina),
   - Chile: 0,00 CLP
-  - Mexico: 0,00 MXN
+  - México: 0,00 MXN
 * The first transfer takes five (5) days to deposit in the bank account.
 The Risk area of PayU requests a livelihood of sales in the first transfer as an administrative process.
-* The second, and the following transfers take maximum three (3) business days.
+* The second e the following transfers take máximo three (3) business dias.
 * The transfers can be programed by Amount and by Date

 {{% alert title="Note" color="warning"%}}